OmarIsmail11/Content-Based-Movie-Recommender/README.md

 The recommendation engine uses natural language processing (NLP) techniques like vectorization and cosine similarity to measure how closely related two movies are.
 A  Streamlit frontend allows users to select a movie and instantly receive a list of similar titles,  with posters fetched from the TMDb API.

+Model was built using Scikit-learn and NLTK.
 The application is deployed on Streamlit Cloud, making it easily accessible from any browser with no installation required.

 ## Features
 ### 📄 Metadata Fusion